 Update 20 December 2020: London is now in stay-at-home tier 4 restrictions and all non-essential venues will close.

 Family friendly attractions open in London

-After months of lockdown, enjoy some family fun this autumn!
+After months of lockdown, enjoy some family fun this Christmas!
 There are lots of family activities now open in London, with new social distancing and hygiene rules in place.
 Tickets must be booked in advance.

 The London Eye is now open and you can once again enjoy 360-degree panoramic views of the city.
 You’ll have to wear a face-covering and must book online.
 Get tickets >>>